 10. Do I need to buy anything else?

-You will need a pool liner, hose and a tap adapter as these cannot easily be sterilised after use.
-Universal liners and non-toxic hoses can be purchased directly from ourselves when available.
+You will need a pool liner, hose, and a tap adapter, as these cannot easily be sterilised after use.
+Universal liners and non-toxic hoses can be purchased directly from us when we have them in.

 Each pool is loaned with an air pump for blowing up the pool and a water pump (non-sterile) for emptying after you have given birth.